mbrezu/Shovel/csharp/docs/CsharpGettingStarted.md

 [MonoDevelop](http://monodevelop.com/) to write C# code.
 The `NShovel.sln` file can be opened with Microsoft Visual Studio 2010 and 2012.
-If using Visual Studio, you'll have to unload the `ShovelTests` projects (or delete it from the solution if using the Express versions of the Microsoft tools) because they reference the Mono versions of NUnit (alternatively, you can install NUnit and change the references).
+If using Visual Studio, you'll have to unload the `ShovelTests` project (or delete it from the solution if using the Express versions of the Microsoft tools) because it references the Mono version of NUnit (alternatively, you can install NUnit and change the references).